Michigan Business Succession Planning Attorney

 - Confidentiality and noncompete agreements: These agreements protect sensitive information and prevent competition from former employees or owners.
 They must be carefully drafted to ensure enforceability.

 Michigan business owners, especially small and family business owners, should consider a comprehensive business transition strategy.
 Our attorneys and lawyers at DeMent & Marquardt, PLC, are ready to assist you in developing a robust succession plan.
-Contact our team in Kalamazoo today at 269-343-2106 to schedule a consultation.
+Contact our team in Kalamazoo today at 269-343-2106 or reach out online to schedule a consultation.